 How do I schedule an appointment?

-Feel free to contact me through email, phone or the contact form on this page.
-I typically respond to messages within 24 hours Monday through Friday.
+The most direct way to contact me is through email at firstname.lastname@example.org, or the contact form on this page.
+I can also be reached by phone at 778-922-0635.
+I typically respond to messages within 48 hours Monday through Friday.
 I offer a free 20 minute phone consultation for people who would like to know more about me, the counselling process and to generally start to get a sense if working together feels like a good fit.

 How often should I come to counselling?

 The frequency of sessions and length of time that someone comes to counselling is often different for every person and is determined by your goals, needs, and how your are feeling.
 Often, it is beneficial to meet once per week or bi-weekly for one or two months, then gradually reduce the frequency of meeting to once monthly or as needed.

 I offer a complimentary 20 minute phone consultation to discuss your concerns, my counselling practice and to determine if working together feels like it could be a good fit.
 My sessions are 55 minutes long and cost $150 (subject to 5% GST) This is in line with the recommended fee schedule outlined by the BC Association of Clinical Counsellors.
 I request 24 hours notice to reschedule or cancel a session (barring any emergency), otherwise a full session’s fee will be charged.

 I accept payment at the end of every session by e-transfer, cash or credit card (Visa/Mastercard).
 I will provide you with an official receipt upon payment.

 Will my counselling costs be covered by my extended health insurance benefits?

 My services may be covered by some extended medical health insurance plans.
 To find out what your plan includes, contact your employment insurance and ask them if your coverage includes therapy/counselling with a Registered Clinical Counsellor.
 Official receipts provided may also be used as income tax deductible.